-Dare County in the North Carolina Outer Banks, which sees large increases in its transient visitor population during the summer season, has legislation that specifically dictates a portion of its occupancy tax will go towards "services or programs needed due to the impact of tourism on the county."
+Dare County in North Carolina's Outer Banks, which sees very large increases in its transient visitor population during the summer season, has legislation that specifically dictates a portion of its occupancy tax will go towards "services or programs needed due to the impact of tourism on the county."

-In several incorporated beach communities in Brunswick County-most of which have a relatively small number of permanent year-round residents-their individual occupancy tax legislation allows them to justify "tourism-related" expenditures as including the criminal justice system, fire protection, public facilities and utilities, health facilities, solid waste and sewage treatment control, and repair of waterfront erosion.
+In several incorporated beach communities in Brunswick County (all of which have a relatively small number of permanent year-round residents), their individual occupancy tax legislation allows them to justify "tourism-related" expenditures as including the criminal justice system, fire protection, public facilities and utilities, health facilities, solid waste and sewage treatment control, and repair of waterfront erosion.
 These Brunswick communities are Caswell Beach, Holden Beach, Ocean Isle Beach, and Sunset Beach.

-Most importantly, all the above instances of non-tourism occupancy tax spending in counties and cities and towns were enabled through individual legislation passed prior to the adoption of the uniform occupancy tax guidelines in 1997 by the North Carolina House of Representatives.
+All the above instances of "non-tourism" occupancy tax spending in counties and cities and towns were enabled through individual legislation passed prior to the adoption of the uniform occupancy tax guidelines in 1997 by the North Carolina House of Representatives.
+These guidelines now direct any new occupancy tax legislation be written to mandate that at least 2/3 of occupancy tax revenue must be invested in destination promotion, and no more than 1/3 of the same tax revenue in "tourism-related" expenditures.

-2018 NORTH CAROLINA OCCUPANCY TAX STATISTICS
+2019 NORTH CAROLINA OCCUPANCY TAX STATISTICS